Senior Data Analyst

 Working in the Analysis team within Skills for Care’s Workforce Intelligence unit, you will analyse and report on data held within the Adult Social Care Workforce Data set (ASC‑WDS).
 The ASC‑WDS is funded by the Department of Health and Social Care and is the major data collection on the adult social care workforce.
 It collects data about care‑providing establishments as well as data about individual workers in this large and growing employment sector.

-Leading on analysis, data visualisation and report writing projects, you will work in an Agile project environment contributing to delivery, planning and new innovations within the team.
-Strong interpersonal skills are required to operate effectively within the team and with a variety of partners and clients.
+• Lead analysis, data visualisation and report writing projects in an Agile environment, contributing to delivery, planning and new innovations within the team.

 Candidates will always be selected based on experience and potential.